CPL Appeals Attorney in Troy, Michigan

-If you have been denied a CPL in or around Troy, Michigan, or anywhere in Oakland and Macomb counties, contact Redmond Law Group.
+If you have been denied a CPL in or around Troy, Michigan, or anywhere in Oakland and Macomb counties, contact Law Offices of Barton Morris.
 I can help you mount an appeal by countering the reasons stated in your denial letter with additional justification or explanation.
 If you try to win an appeal without the guidance and advice of an experienced attorney, you may find the path forward difficult.
 I’m here to guide you at every step of the legal process.

 Common Grounds for Denial of a CPL

 One of the more commonly cited reasons for a CPL denial is that the background check conducted after the application was submitted turned out to contain contradictory or unrevealed evidence of a disqualifying incident, condition, or legal violation.
 If the applicant has a protective order against them or has been involved in domestic violence allegations—or other incidents of violence—the reason cited might be that the applicant would pose a danger to themselves or to others.

 There is a form that is to be used for filing an appeal, which must be submitted within 21 days of receiving the letter of denial.
 Copies of the form need to be submitted to the court and to the county clerk, as well as to other interested parties involved in the appeals process.
 It’s vital to work with a skilled attorney to help you through the process.